-When you have your reasons and are fair and square with the closure, it’s time to cut the connection with your partner from all mediums for a peaceful mind.
+When you have your reasons and are fair and square with the closure, it’s time to let go of the relationship with your partner from all mediums for a peaceful mind.
 Don’t message or call them under any circumstances, unfollow them (and their family members) on all the social media platforms, and don’t try to check on their life.
-It could be difficult, but it is undoubtedly a positive one for your mental state.
+It could be difficult, loneliness may sometimes creep in, but it is undoubtedly a positive one for your mental state.
 It will also help you move ahead and connect with other people who deserve you, care for you, and love you.

 6. Work on yourself

-It is natural to feel distressed, go through self-doubt, and worry about the future.
+Sadness is a natural feeling.
+You may feel distressed, go through self-doubt, despair, and worry about the future.
 But you need to get away from those negative feelings as a process of healing.

 Oscar Wilde, an Irish poet, said, “To love oneself is the beginning of a life-long romance.”

 Begin with understanding your importance and self-worth.
 An anonymous blogger talks about his experiences of breaking up with the girl who was cheating on him.
 Despite being the one that got hurt, he never lost sight of his self-worth.
 He says, “I still know my worth.
 Many would say that letting her back after the first time was me being a doormat, but I wanted to give her the benefit of the doubt.
 I never lost sight of my own worth (i).”

 7. Forgive your ex